skyqvn/UDT/README_en.md

 > Please restart after changes to take effect

+> In YAML, if a string has no spaces or special characters, no quotation marks are needed.
+>
+> If single quotes are used, backslashes (\) are not required for escaping.
+Single quotes are indicated by two single quotes ('').
+>
+> If double quotes are used, backslashes (\) can be used for escaping.
+Double quotes are represented by a backslash followed by double quotes (\").
+>
+> For example: Hello!
+You can directly write
+>
+> Single quotes: 'Don''t' is regarded as Don't
+>
+> Double quotes: "\"Good!\"" is regarded as "Good!"
+>
+> Meanwhile, you can use \n for line breaks and other escape characters within double quotes
+>
+> Regular expressions should use single quotes to avoid escaping
+>
+> Other usages can be searched by yourself

 ```yaml
 # Whether to enable.
 # Automatically exit when set to false.